omniphx/forrest/README.md

 #### Custom login urls

-Sometimes users will need to connect to a sandbox or custom url.
-To do this, simply pass the url as an argument for the authenticatation method:
+Sometimes users will need to connect to a sandbox or custom URL.
+To do this, simply pass the URL as an argument to the authentication method:

 ```php
 Route::get('/authenticate', function()